vsoch/arxiv-equations/wikipedia/README.md

    'tex': '2^{n\\mathrm {H} (k/n)}'},
 ```

+## 3. Extract Equation Tokens

+This was very fun to do!
+I wanted to call a token either a single character, **or** a known
+latex string (e.g., `/begin`) and put them together in a sentence for word2vec.
+I did this using
+as the first step in [2.modelEquations.py](2.modelEquations.py).

-## 3. Build Word2Vec Equations Models
+## 4. Build Word2Vec Equations Models

+For the second step (also in [2.modelEquations.py](2.modelEquations.py)) I could
+easily use the functions from [wordfish](https://vsoch.github.io/2016/2016-wordfish/)
-Next, I built a word2vec model for the equations with [2.modelEquations.py](2.modelEquations.py).
+to build a word2vec model and extract vectors to describe the tokens.
+Then, an average
+vector could be used to combine a set of features (from a label) to describe the full
+equation.
+I can cluster both the feature (single token) vectors along with the equations,
+and see if the method clusters makes sense.